 But, how can you tell the difference between an employee who is just having a bad week or someone who has outgrown their role?
 Here are five signs that your employee is outgrowing their role and what you can do about it.

 Please note: The following signs of role restlessness can also indicate challenges unrelated to work.
 A sudden drop in productivity and change in attitude can signal underlying personal circumstances.
-If you notice this shift in behaviour, it may be worth scheduling an informal one on one session with the employee to check-in.
+If you notice this shift in behaviour, it may be worth scheduling an informal one-on-one session to check in with the employee.
 If someone is struggling, it’s part of your role as a people manager to ensure they’re okay and provide support.

 1. They’re less productive than usual